pavpk-BI/adventureworks-project/docs/user-story.md

+## 📌 Business Demand Overview

+- **Reporter:** Steven – Sales Manager
+- **Value of Change:** Visual dashboards and improved sales reporting to enhance follow-ups and optimize sales force effectiveness
+- **Necessary Systems:** Power BI, CRM System
+- **Other Relevant Info:** Budgets have been delivered in Excel for 2021

+---

 ## 👥 User Stories

 | No. | As a (role)          | I want (request / demand)                         | So that I (user value)                                                  | Acceptance Criteria                                                                   |